 The unique nature of cricket has been shaped by the social and economic history of England in the eighteenth and nineteenth centuries.

-Most Lengthy Game: Compared to other modern sports, a typical game of cricket takes a longer time to finish.
+Compared to other modern sports, a typical game of cricket takes a longer time to finish.
 A Test Match is played for five days and it still ends in a draw.
 A one-day match takes a whole day to finish.
-Even the shortest version; the Twenty-Twenty; takes about four hours to finish.
+Even the shortest version, Twenty-Twenty takes about four hours to finish.
 Most of the modern sports take around ninety minutes to finish.
 The lengthy nature of cricket is because of its origin in the pre-industrialization days when the economy was purely agrarian.
-During off seasons for farming; people had plenty of time to watch a cricket match for several days.
+During off seasons for farming, people had plenty of time to watch a cricket match for several days.

 Initially, there was no time limit for a cricket match.
 A Test Match lasted as long as it took a team to bowl out the opponent team twice.
 People in those days had plenty of time and hence this aspect of the game was appreciated.